jimhigson/oboe.js/README.md

 ```

-## Using Css4 style matching to combine with engines like [Angular](http://angularjs.org/) or [Soma](http://soundstep.github.io/soma-template/)
+## Using Css4 style patterns

 Sometimes when downloading an array of items it isn't very useful to be given each element individually.
-It is easier to integrate with libraries like Angular if you're given an array
+It is easier to integrate with libraries like [Angular](http://angularjs.org/) if you're given an array
 repeatedly whenever a new element is concatenated onto it.

 Oboe supports css4-style selectors and gives them much the same meaning as in the